mhays705/task-manager/README.md

 - Implement user notifications for task reminders.
 - Integrate a calendar view for better task visualization.
 - Add functionality for recurring tasks.
+- Add JavaScript features when I learn it.
 - And more when thought of.

 ## Acknowledgements